jesscss/jess/packages/jess/README.md

 # Jess
 JavaScript Evaluated Style Sheets, from the people who brought you Less.

+## Why Jess?

+Jess looks / functions more like the languages you're used to — CSS and JavaScript — and integrates smoothly with both.
+Sass / Less are mini-programming languages, which have to manage things like variable scope.
+Jess is just JavaScript, and Jess variables and mixins are just JavaScript variables and functions, respectively.
+That means you can export Jess into JavaScript, and you can import JavaScript into Jess.
+(You can do a lot more than that, but that's the basic premise.)

-_Why is the logo a hawk?
-A "jess" is defined as "a short leather strap that is fastened around each leg of a hawk"_.
+### P.S.
+Why is the logo a hawk?

+_A "jess" is defined as "a short leather strap that is fastened around each leg of a hawk"_.

 ## Usage
 ```